SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-content-types-and-site-columns.md

 }
 ```

-## Add the new site columns to the new content type
+## Add the new site column to the new content type

 In the following code, **AddSiteColumnToContentType** creates a connection between the content type and field by: